sonalikhedkar/Animal--Wellness-Project/Documentation/SRS.md

 ### Scalability

 - Online PETWellnessHub portal will be secure from malicious attacks.
-- Online Krushi portal functionalities are protected from the outside with proper configuration.
+- Online PETWellnessHub portal functionalities are protected from the outside with proper configuration.
 - Online Krushi portal will always be kept updated with the latest antivirus software.
 - Business data will be backed up periodically to ensure the safety of data using an incremental backup strategy.
 - Role-based security will be applied for Application data and operations accessibility.